We all want to make better buying decisions. It’s just…well, why is ethical fashion so expensive? The answer? It’s complicated….

 The Cost of Good Materials

-Clothing is made from countless materials, some of which are good for the Earth and for you, others not so much.
-Because they’re made from coal and petroleum byproducts, nylon, acrylic and polyester amongst the cheapest – and yukkiest – fabrics available for making clothes.
+Clothing is made from countless different materials.
+Some of them are good for the Earth and for you, others not so much.
+Most are made from coal and petroleum byproducts, nylon, acrylic and polyester.
+These are common as they’re amongst the cheapest fabrics available for making clothes.

-Cotton is another common thread used for clothing manufacturing, but it’s not good for the environment, as it sucks up a lot of water, is heavily sprayed with pesticide, and is often made from unnatural GMO seeds, unless it’s organic.
-However, since it, like the fabrics mentioned above, is mass produced, its cost is actually lower than other more Earth-friendly fibres like hemp.
+Cotton is another common thread in clothing manufacturing.
+It seems pretty natural, but it’s actually not good for the environment.
+It sucks up a lot of water, is heavily sprayed with pesticide, and often comes from GMO seeds, unless it’s organic.
+However, since it, like the fabrics mentioned above, is mass produced, it’s cheaper than other more Earth-friendly fibres like hemp.

 Turning hemp into fabric is a time consuming process that requires more labour.
 The same could be said for linen and eco-friendly bamboo (as opposed to the bamboo fabric that uses chemicals to soften it quickly.).
-Since these textiles take longer to make, and since they cannot be bought in mass quantities like artificially made fabrics, they’re more expensive.
+Since these textiles take longer to make, and can’t be bought in mass quantities like artificially made fabrics, they’re more expensive.

 So, why is ethical fashion so expensive?
 To sum up, it is for several reasons: